opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 > (c) any other information as may from time to time be deemed necessary.

 (14) Searches of this information under rule 891 of the Family Justice Rules may be conducted through the Electronic Filing Service at a service bureau or at the Records Section.
 The fees prescribed by Part 19 of the Family Justice Rules will be payable for the searches.

 (15) An application may be made by any person for a licence to use any information contained in any electronic cause book or register subject to such terms and conditions as the Registrar may determine.
 Successful applicants will be required to enter into separate technical services agreements with the Electronic Filing Service provider.
 Applications under this paragraph must be made in writing, identifying the data fields sought and providing details of how the information will be used.

 ## 107. Personal Data

 (1) For the purposes of the following sub-paragraphs:

-> (a) “personal data” shall have the same meaning as defined in the Personal Data Protection Act 2012 (Act No. 26 of 2012); and
+> (a) “personal data” shall have the same meaning as defined in the Personal Data Protection Act 2012; and

 > (b) “data subject” means a person whose personal data appears in any document filed in the Registry or an electronic cause book or register maintained by the Registry.